Cyclic3/plane-cleaners/README.md

 ## Caveats
 `plane-cleaners` will use all the resources it can to run the simulation.
 This means it will gobble more and more RAM, and hammer your CPUs as much as it needs to run as fast as possible, which could result in system crashes.
-A system to swap out unused chunks to disk is being worked on, which should help with the memory exhausion issues.
+A system to swap out unused chunks to disk is being worked on, which should help with the memory exhaustion issues.

 ## How does it work?
 Simulating the whole of $\mathbb{R}^2$ is not really a feasible solution.
 Instead, we use the following property of the $n$-dimensional Poisson process: